-Although unit testing is effective to detect software bugs, field engineers often have burden of manually creating test drivers/stubs and test inputs for each target unit.
-To reduce manual effort to generate test inputs, automated test generation techniques have been developed (e.g. concolic testing have been applied to detect bugs in open source programs [1-3, 26, 30, 40] and industrial projects [5, 18, 24, 32, 45] through system-level testing).
-Also, to reduce manual effort to generate test drivers/stubs of target units, automated unit testing techniques have been developed to detect bugs in open source programs [9, 14, 36] and large industrial software [27].
+Although unit testing is effective to detect SW bugs, field engineers have burden of manually generating test drivers/stubs and test inputs for each target unit.
+To reduce manual effort to generate test inputs, automated test generation has been applied (e.g., concolic testing have been applied to detect bugs in open source programs [2-4, 24, 28, 36] and industrial projects [6, 17, 22, 30, 42] at system-level).